marytmott/forums_chat_app/readme.md

 ###Project Idea
-- App called “Contact”(maybe?) which will allow for dynamic forum posting and real-time chat of online users
+- App which will allow for dynamic forum posting and real-time chat of online users

 ###Project Scope
 - Users will need to be logged in to see content